hightechu/hightechu-discord-bot/GETTING_STARTED.md

 Note: You will also need admin access to the repository if you plan on automatically deploying the Discord Bot with Heroku.
 For more information, visit "[GitHub Integration](https://devcenter.heroku.com/articles/github-integration)".

 > Note: HighTechU Students will need to ask an instructor for admin access to their project repository.
-Notebally, HighTechU Students working in a team will require 1 team member to ask an instructor for admin access.
+Notably, HighTechU Students working in a team will require 1 team member to ask an instructor for admin access.

 Note: